 - Expert testimony concerning forensic evaluations;

-- Providing information on community-based mental health services relevant for delinquent youth and their families, using a database developed with Dana Weiner, Ph.D.
-(Mental Health Services and Policy Program) that contains extensive information on community based resources;
+- Providing information on community-based mental health services relevant for delinquent youth and their families, using a database developed with Dana Weiner, Ph.D. (previously with Northwestern University’s Mental Health Services and Policy Program within Feinberg School of Medicine) that contains extensive information on community based resources;

 - Training and education activities to enhance use of clinical information in a legal setting, e.g., training Juvenile Court personnel on clinical issues and Clinic staff on relevant clinical and legal issues;